 - Turn off the heat.Add powdered jaggery or sugar as per your choice.

 - Mix it well for few minutes using a spatula or steel spoon.

 - Make equal sized laddoo or balls out of it before the mixture will cool completely.

-- 2 cup oats powdered using a mixer
+- 2 cup rolled oats powdered using a grinder

 - ½ cup ghee

 - ¾ cup dry fruits

 - ¾ cup desiccated coconut